Jump to content

 Terminology

-[edit]Other names for this device include a clothes rack, drying horse, clothes maiden, drying rack, scissor rack, garment donkey, drying stand, airer, or (Scots) Winter Dyke.[3]
+Other names for this device include a clothes rack, drying horse, clothes maiden, drying rack, scissor rack, drying stand, or airer.

 Types

-[edit]There are many types of clothes horses: large, stationary outdoor ones; smaller, folding portable racks; and wall-mounted drying racks.
-A clothes horse is similar in usage and function to a clothes line, and used as an alternative to the powered clothes dryer.
+There are many types of clothes horses, including large, stationary outdoor ones, smaller, folding portable racks, and wall-mounted drying racks.
+A clothes horse is similar in usage and function to a clothes line and serves as an alternative to a powered clothes dryer.
 An electric alternative exists, usually known as a heated clothes airer.

 Figurative usage

-Clothes horse can also be used to describe people who are employed primarily to display clothing.[5]
-The term is often used pejoratively, for example to imply that an actor or actress has been cast in a role primarily to show off costumes rather than for his or her acting ability.
+The term Clothes horse 'clothes horse' can also be used to describe people who are employed primarily to display clothing.[6]
+The term is often used pejoratively, for example, to imply that an actor or actress has been cast in a role primarily to show off costumes rather than for his or her acting ability.

 See also